bauxiteDYS/SM-NT-ForceSpec/README.md

-# SM-NT-ForceSpec
+# SM-ForceSpec
-Sourcemod plugin for Neotokyo that forces all players into the Spectator team.
+Sourcemod plugin that forces all players into the Spectator team.
+Only works for games where the spectator team index is 1.

 # Usage
-Can only be used by Admins, with the command sm_forcespec.
+Can only be used by Admins, with the command `sm_forcespec`.